IndiePitcher/documentation/rest-api.md

 - We make sure you don't send an email to an email that has unsubscribed so you don't have to

 ### Raw Transactional Email
+Send a custom email by providing the raw email subject and body.

 ```bash
 curl -X POST https://api.indiepitcher.com/v1/email/transactional